apache/incubator-devlake-website/docs/Plugins/webhook.md

 Read more in Swagger: http://localhost:4000/api/swagger/index.html#/plugins%2Fwebhook/post_plugins_webhook__connectionId_issues.

-### Sample Config in CircleCi
+### Sample Config in CircleCI

-First, we need to know that CircleCi has three entities: pipeline, workflow, and job, and the entity workflow is the entity task in DevLake.
+First, we need to know that CircleCI has three entities: pipeline, workflow, and job, and the entity workflow is the entity task in DevLake.
 Second, we must get pipelines and task data from the build machine.
-In CircleCi, the data define in env, and we can get it by $CIRCLE_WORKFLOW_JOB_ID and so on.
+In CircleCI, the data define in env, and we can get it by $CIRCLE_WORKFLOW_JOB_ID and so on.
 So we can write config to send task data in each workflow and send the close pipeline request in the last workflow.

 ```yaml
 version: 2.1